vss2sn/tello/README.md

     - using the joystick while the queue is executing pauses the queue, which will need to be restarted even when there is no longer additional input from the joystick
     - Queue execution can be safely paused and resumed
     - This mode enables (optional) command retries when a command does not receive any response from the drone
+5. SLAM integration has been provided using the OpenVSLAM library.

 #### File Structure ####